 Subsection (a)-Under this subsection the filing office is required to file a record if it "satisfies this [act]."
 The purpose of this language is to limit the discretion of the filing office to a ministerial role in reviewing the contents of records.
+The one exception is a record that is described in subsection (g) where the Secretary of State is authorized to refuse to file a record if there is a reasonable belief that the record is being filed fraudulently or for a fraudulent, criminal, or unlawful purpose.
 If the record submitted is in the form prescribed, contains the information required by this act, and the appropriate filing fee is tendered, the filing office must file the record.
 Consistent with this approach, this subsection states explicitly that the filing duty of the filing office is ministerial.
 See Subsection (e) (pertaining to presumptions not created).